-Research and Engagement Coordinator at the Civic Hub has joined our team in July – Lia Forma has experience in supporting the work of underserved communities, needs assessment studies, and connecting with a range of experiences in kind and compassionate ways.
-She is currently assembling an Advisory Group of community minded folks who are already Hub members and some who are not, for the post-pandemic direction setting for the Hub and for the broader community of equity seeking groups and initiatives.
+Research and Engagement Coordinator at the Civic Hub has joined our team in July – Lia Forma has experience in supporting the work of underserved communities in kind and compassionate ways.
+She is currently completing the interviews with the partner group representatives and will lead the strategic conversations with the research and engagement Advisory Group and Prof Laura Pin from WLU.

 NEW PROGRAMS – Internet Radio Station and Office Equipment Access at the Civic Hub.
-More information to come from Peace for All Canada.
+More information to come from Peace for All Canada as they also received the Upstream Fund grant.

 LIVING BELOW THE LINE